codatio/sdk-link/examples/angular/README.md

 ## Running this project

+Install dependencies using `npm install`.
 Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Company ID